isomerpages/govtech-stp/_travellers-from-china/00c-rgl-faq.md

 | 9:30am to 3:29pm | 4:00pm two calendar days before flight |
 | 3:30pm to 11.59pm | 10.00am the day before flight |

-Please bring the following when you present at the clinic for testing:
+<span class ="test" style="Font-size:20px;" >Please bring the following when you present at the clinic for testing: </span>

 : a.
 Identity card or passport

 : b.
 PDF copy of the SafeTravel Pass

 : c.
 Softcopy showing your departure flight timing
 -----

 <sup>1</sup> The term “sponsor” refers to the company or government agency making the application on behalf of the traveller.